 Three months went by without anything happening besides an unnecessary chat about “how to journey deeper in 2016.”
 No changes and no other communication were made.
 Then in March 2016, Zim sent out an email to certain – not all – members of TND about changes that would be soon coming.
 The only problem with that was Zim’s email correspondence was consistently… bad.

-It’s a crazy web of long-worded messages spread over multiple emails over multiple weeks.
-At the end of each email is a cliffhanger If it were an episode of Power, it may have worked.
-But alas, it is not.
-In a world of multi-taskers who receive several emails each day, people don’t have time for a season of storytelling.
-Her failed attempt at building anticipation left me and other members frustrated and wanting to get to the point.
+It was a crazy web of long-worded messages spread over multiple emails over multiple weeks.
+At the end of each email was a cliffhanger.
+If it was an episode of Power, it may have worked.
+But alas, it was not.
+In a world of multi-taskers who received several emails each day, people didn’t have time for Zim’s season of storytelling.
+Her failed attempt at building anticipation left me and other members frustrated and wanting her to get to the point.
 Just ask anyone subscribed to her emails what happened in Morocco, and see how they respond.

 When this latest email hit everyone’s inbox, it was written in such a confusing manner that people took to the TND to ask how everyone was interpreting it.
 Basically, people who signed up for annual TND memberships in April 2015 would be going to a monthly subscription in April 2016 at a higher price until a new TND was implemented.
 This correspondence occurred on March 24, and they had until March 30th to make their decision or their memberships would be cancelled.
 All other members had no information provided to them.

 They changed the focus of TND from airfare hacks and glitches to “meaningful travel” and “traveling deeper.”
-The only problem with that is the change happened without even telling those members who paid for something that was branded another way.
+The only problem with that was the change happened without even telling those members who paid for something that was branded another way.
 The way Travel Noire went about it was all wrong, and I know they felt the backlash as a part of the growing pains.
 It felt like they said, “Screw these people.
 We’re just going to throw them in the trash and start all over with a new group of eager individuals.”
-They have washed their hands with us and could not care less that we did not get the services we expected.
+They washed their hands with us and could not care less that we did not get the services we expected.
 Why should they?
-They have an enormous following and I imagine that many people outside of TND will register for Compass and show strong loyalty toward a black female entrepreneur who has met Oprah and been on several “best” lists.
+They had an enormous following and I imagined many people outside of TND would register for Compass and show strong loyalty toward a black female entrepreneur who has met Oprah and been on several “best” lists.

 October 1st is when TN District will be shut down, and the transition to Compass begins.
 I will not be in that number when the saints go marching in since I have no interest in “traveling deeper.”
 I will not be paying for any travel communities or for any travel advice.
 Not even for advanced travel hacking.